kiraistakenlol/usuaya/PROJECT_STATUS.md

 ## Current State

-Project initialized with basic file structure (`README.md`, `PROJECT_STATUS.md`) and git repository.
-No application code exists yet.
+The project has a functional web application with:
+- Backend API built with TypeScript, FastAPI, and TypeORM
+- Frontend built with Next.js and Tailwind CSS
+- PostgreSQL database for data storage
+- Text generation and audio synthesis capabilities
+- Vocabulary management system
+- Text creation and viewing interface

 ## Roadmap / Next Steps

 (Use Markdown checklists for planned tasks or features)

 **Core Workflow Automation (Problem A):**
-- [ ] Integrate with an AI model (like GPT) for text generation based on vocabulary lists and regional preferences (Argentinian Spanish).
+- [X] Integrate with an AI model (like GPT) for text generation based on vocabulary lists and regional preferences (Argentinian Spanish).
-- [ ] Integrate with a Text-to-Speech (TTS) service to generate audio for Spanish text.
+- [X] Integrate with a Text-to-Speech (TTS) service to generate audio for Spanish text.
-- [ ] Integrate with an AI model or translation service for English translation.
+- [X] Integrate with an AI model or translation service for English translation.
-- [ ] Develop a mechanism to store/manage generated content sets (Spanish text, English translation, audio file).
-(Initially, maybe simple file storage, later potentially a database).
+- [X] Develop a mechanism to store/manage generated content sets (Spanish text, English translation, audio file).
 - [ ] Optional: Explore Telegram Bot integration for delivering content (or build a dedicated UI).

 **Enhanced Playback (Problem B):**
-- [ ] Develop a UI that displays Spanish text alongside its translation.
+- [X] Develop a UI that displays Spanish text alongside its translation.
 - [ ] Implement synchronized playback: clicking a sentence/word in the Spanish text plays the corresponding audio segment.

 **Spaced Repetition & Vocabulary Management (Problem C):**
-- [ ] Create a system to store and track user's known/unknown vocabulary.
+- [X] Create a system to store and track user's known/unknown vocabulary.
 - [ ] Implement logic to incorporate previously learned/unknown words into newly generated texts with adjustable frequency (Spaced Repetition System - SRS).
 - [ ] Optional: Rank vocabulary by real-world usage frequency.